 The Maze is a dynamic installation that explores the domains of interactive surfaces with a sculptural quality.
 An array of modular panels generates a continuous pattern, unlocking a wide range of possible configurations that can be used as a language of signs.

-The modular panel has a three-dimensional voluptuous form enhanced by metal finishing and unique reflections.
+An interface that is constantly reconfigured by the visitors as they rotate the plates and change the configuration, the modular panel has a three-dimensional voluptuous form enhanced by metal finishing and unique reflections.

 For this project, NYXO created a multi-effect surface of Metal-skin.
-The plates that compose The Maze, and their combinations can transform a static decorative surface, into a dynamic open system ready for different applications.
+The plates that compose The Maze and their combinations can transform a static decorative surface, into a dynamic open system ready for different applications.

 About Nyxo Visionary Design